drpenna/FCC_JavaScript_PalindromeChecker/README.md

 # FCC_JavaScript_PalindromeChecker
-This is my solution for the [**Build a Palindrome Checker**](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-palindrome-checker-project/build-a-palindrome-checker)) required project for the [**freeCodeCamp's JavaScript Algorithms and Data Structures (Beta)**](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/) using JavaScript, HTML, and CSS. <br />
+This is my solution for the [**Build a Palindrome Checker**](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-palindrome-checker-project/build-a-palindrome-checker) required project for the [**freeCodeCamp's JavaScript Algorithms and Data Structures (Beta)**](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/) certification using JavaScript, HTML, and CSS. <br />

 ## Contents
 - [What is a palindrome](#what-is-a-palindrome)